vburckhardt/markdown-llm-corrector/README.md

 ### Install Python Dependencies

 To install, run the following command:

 ```
 pip install -r ./requirements.txt
 ```

 ### Usage

-To use the tool, run the following command.
+To use the tool, run the following command:

 #### Run with a Single Markdown File

 ```bash
 python main.py --input_file path/to/your/markdown_file.md
 ```